 How I Evaluated the Sunglasses

-Knowing how much thought I must put into choosing sunglasses, I wondered how nice it would be if there was a list of sunglasses I could browse to find the best sunglasses that meet my criteria.
+Knowing how much thought I must put into choosing sunglasses, I wondered how nice it would be if there was a list I could browse to find the best sunglasses that meet my criteria.

 There wasn’t one good enough, so I decided to build my own.
 But rather than a list of ‘My favourite sunglasses,’ I chose to write more of a function and style guide to help you find your face’s favourite accessory (and hopefully find my perfect pair along the way — Spoiler alert: I did!).